-In section 2 we highlighted the need to ensure you had spill kits in place, but you’ll also want to assess the actual contents (and suitability) of the kits themselves — particularly if you’ve bought an off-the-shelf kit.
-Check that each kit has equipment for:
+In Step 2, we highlighted the need to have spill kits in place.
+However, you’ll also need to assess the actual contents and suitability of the kits themselves.
+This is particularly relevant if you’ve bought a spill kit off-the-shelf.

 - Isolation — warning signage and high-vis security tape to rope off the area while clean-up is being conducted.

 - Containment — absorbent materials to plug the flow, prevent the spill from spreading, and soak up the liquids.
 You must consider the quantities of flammable liquids held onsite.

 - Clean-up — utensils and equipment to remove the sorbent materials, clean up the site, and remove chemical residues.